 We can also provide information and advice in relation to accessing other supports, such as general housework, which are not undertaken by the Council’s own service.

-Welfare benefits such as Attendance Allowance, Severe Disability Premium and Disability Living Allowance are paid by the Department of Works and Pensions to help access support services.
+Welfare benefits such as Attendance Allowance, Personal Independence Payment, Severe Disability Premium and Disability Living Allowance are paid by the Department for Work and Pensions to help access support services.

 Free personal care

-For people over 65 years of age there is no charge for personal care.
-There will be a charge for practical support provided.
-For people under 65, there will be a charge for both personal care and practical support provided.
-Charges for the care at home service are based on a financial assessment.
+There is no charge for personal care.
+There will be a charge for practical support provided and the charges are based on a financial assessment see community care charges.

-If you think you, a relative, or someone you care for may require a Care at Home service, please contact your local Social Work Office using the details below.
+If you think you, a relative, or someone you care for may require a Care at Home service, please contact your local Social Work Office.